Here are 7 ways to fix your phone from opening the Chrome browser after unlocking:

 - After removing the problem-causing app, restart your phone and add all the unproblematic apps back.

-#2 Clear Your Browser Cache
+#2 Clear Cache on Chrome Browser

 You might need to clear the cache of your Chrome browser.